tmpfs/trucks/README.md

 For the API docs see [API](https://github.com/tmpfs/trucks/blob/master/doc/API.md), an overview of the available options is in [OPTIONS](https://github.com/tmpfs/trucks/blob/master/doc/OPTIONS.md).
 For insights into the compiler phases and data structures see [COMPILER](https://github.com/tmpfs/trucks/blob/master/doc/COMPILER.md).

-The [ROADMAP](https://github.com/tmpfs/trucks/blob/master/doc/ROADMAP.md) has some ideas for future features.

 Information on how to build this project is in [DEVELOPER](https://github.com/tmpfs/trucks/blob/master/doc/DEVELOPER.md).

 ## License